Install CloudBuddy on Nintendo Switch

 - Use Pi-Apps to install CloudBuddy.

-For the best chance of this working, we recommend using the latest version of Switchroot L4T Ubuntu, which is currently version 5.1.0 Ubuntu Bionic.
+For the best chance of this working, we recommend using the latest version of Switchroot L4T Ubuntu Jammy, which is currently version 5.1.2 Ubuntu Jammy.

 CloudBuddy will run on L4T Ubuntu ARM64.